Doctors' secret for how to die right

 GuntherMaher said the physicians he hangs out with are in the hospital daily and “most of them who have been vocal about [interventions near the end of life] have basically said, ’No way are they doing that to me.’”

 It was no surprise to find that GuntherMaher’s end-of-life choices echo that of other doctors in the Johns Hopkins’ study.
 In fact, he’d gathered his three 20-something children just a few months ago for a meeting about his wishes.
-His son and daughter were with there in person and “We got my daughter and son-in-law on FaceTime on the iPad,” he said.
+His son and one daughter were there in person and “We got my daughter and son-in-law on FaceTime on the iPad,” he said.
 GuntherMaher pulled out his advance directive and showed his children a POLST form.
 Physician Orders for Life-Sustaining Treatment forms state what kind of medical treatment seriously ill patients—usually already in the hospital or a nursing facility—want for themselves.

 “I think it provided a good opportunity for us to be a family and talk about something meaningful together and practice compassionate listening and thoughtful speaking with one another,” he said, “and consider for a moment that time is precious.”